 A large number of people in the United States decide to forfeit a diagnosis for early onset Alzheimer’s disease because there is no known cure.
 However, an early diagnosis is vital to slowing the progression of Alzheimer’s disease.
 It is for this reason that the Alzheimer’s Foundation of America initiated the “National Memory Screening Program.”
 Though an ongoing program, initially it was highlighted on a specific day in November each year.

 The Alzheimer’s Foundation of America chose November because it’s National Alzheimer’s Awareness Month.
 Recently, this event has grown into a weeklong promotion to bring awareness to the importance of memory screenings.
 The goal of the Alzheimer’s Foundation of America is to provide “optimal care and services to individuals confronting dementia and to their caregivers and families.”
-Screenings can lead to an earlier diagnosis which can lead to a better treatment plan.
-To help you care for a family member with dementia, we have created a list of the 7 benefits of receiving an early onset Alzheimer’s diagnosis from a primary doctor or Neurologist.
+Memory screen tests can lead to an earlier diagnosis which can lead to a better treatment plan.
+To help you care for a family member with dementia, we have created a list of the 7 benefits of an early memory screening from a primary doctor or Neurologist.

 1.)
 Confirm the Source of Memory Issues